Alpha-Lactalbumin

 What is the recommended dosage of Alpha-Lactalbumin?

-Known drug interactions may include: MAOIs: theoretical mild interaction via tryptophan/serotonin pathway — generally compatible at dietary doses.
+Possible interactions include: MAOIs: theoretical mild interaction via tryptophan/serotonin pathway — generally compatible at dietary doses.
 SSRIs: theoretical additive serotonergic effects; generally well-tolerated in clinical use.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.